ludekcizinsky/rl-renaissance/README.md

 python -c "import skimpy; import torch;print('Success')"
 ```

+## 📊 Inference

+We save all our final results in the `wandb` platform which is publicly [accessible](https://wandb.ai/ludekcizinsky/rl-renaissance/table?nw=4uf48ytfjog).
+You can take a look there to download any trained model using the available tags, please see how to do so in [this notebook](notebooks/download_trained_models.ipynb).
+However, if you just want to use the best model, we have saved all neccesary files in the `inference` directory under [best model folder](inference/best_model).

+Finally, to run it and play around with the generated kinetic models, and inspect the rewards, you can use the [inference notebook](notebooks/inference.ipynb).

 ## 🚀 Reproducing the results

 Assuming you are now inside the docker container and followed the instructions above, you can now run the code in the following way.